What is SFTP?

 Download WinSCP from official office and install it.
 Launch WinSCP client, click File protocol drop-down list and choose SFTP option, SFTP port number is 22 by default.
 Enter your IP address for Hostname, root for User name and web hosting password for password.
 And log in WinSCP by clicking Login button.

-Upload a file with WinSCP
+Upload files with WinSCP

 After login, WinSCP interface is displayed in front of you.
 It consists of two file manager panels, the left panel is for the files on your computer, and the right one for the files on the remote server.
 You can browse all files on your computer and remote server via these two panels.